Thammasat University

 In 1960, the university ended its free-entry policy and became the first in Thailand to require passing national entrance examinations for admission.
 Thammasat today offers more than 240 academic programmes in 33 different faculties and colleges on four campuses.
 Over the 80 years since its foundation, Thammasat University has evolved from an open university for law and politics to an international university offering all levels of academic degrees in many fields and disciplines.
 It has graduated more than 300,000 undergraduate and graduate students.
 The university's alumni have included some of Thailand's prime ministers, leading politicians, governmental figures, Bank of Thailand governors, and jurists.
+As of 2024, Thammasat University has about 39,000 students enrolled in 33 faculties, colleges, institutes and 2,000 academic staff.

 Tha Phra Chan Campus, the original campus of the university, is in Phra Nakhon, Bangkok.
 The campus is in close proximity to many tourist destinations and was the site of the 14 October 1973 uprising and the 6 October 1976 massacre.
 Rangsit campus, where most undergraduate programmes are concentrated, is in Khlong Luang, Pathum Thani.
 Thammasat has smaller regional campuses in Lampang and Pattaya.